 All members belonging to the Shared drive can see all the files and folders, but there are five distinct role memberships that can be assigned: Manager, Content manager, Contributor, Commenter and Viewer.
 External users (non-UM accounts) can also be added for collaboration purposes, provided they have a Google account.

-Shared drives can only be synchronised to a desktop using Drive File Stream.
-Backup and Sync does not support Shared drives.
+Shared drives can also be synchronised to a desktop using Google Drive for desktop.

 More information about Shared drives is available: